 You stay at the Posada Regia (breakfast included)

 Your day starts with a guided tour of Leon's magnificent Gothic cathedral, which is often called the 'House of Light', and a visit to the Basilica of San Isidoro, one of the most important Romanesque churches in Spain and resting place of Leon's medieval monarchs.
 You will then receive your Pilgrim Passport at the local albergue and we'll provide a transfer (1hr) to Cruz de Ferro, the highest point on the Camino, marked by a pre-Roman cross.
 The Camino winds downhill through fragrant pines where once the Knights Templar protected pilgrims from bandit attack.
 A path lined with wild chestnuts, cherries, peppers and fennel leads to Molinaseca and your hotel.

-You stay at the Casa El Palacio (breakfast and evening meal)
+You stay at the Casa El Palacio (breakfast included)

 After a short transfer (30 mins), you ascend the Rio Valcarce valley, climbing into moody oak woods strung with lichen and strewn with early purple orchid.
 O Cebreiro is an 11th century village in the heart of the Cordillera Cantabrica.
 Walk to the viewpoint above the village for a perfect sunset and views over four ranges of hills then return along the narrow, cobbled streets, past traditional thatched houses known as pallozas.